jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `por`: the same as `pro` (e.g. portray, portrait)
 - `pre`: before, ahead (e.g. preformed)
   - From Latin `prae-`, before, ahead
-- `pro`: forward, before, forth (e.g. promote, prostitute, produce)
+- `pro`: forward, before, forth (e.g. promote, prostitute, produce, profess)
   - It comes from `Prometheus`, who can predict the future.
 - `pur`: the same as `pro` (e.g. purpose, purview, purvey)
   - A variant of Latin pro "before, for" (see `pro-`)